mongodb/docs/source/includes/list-table-cluster-http-response.rst

        The possible values are ``3``, ``5``, or ``7``.

    * - ``replicationSpec``
-     - document
+     - object
      - Configuration of each region in the cluster.
-Each element in this document represents a region where |service| deploys your cluster.
+Each element in this object represents a region where |service| deploys your cluster.

    * - | ``replicationSpec``
        | ``.<region>``
-     - document
+     - object
      - Physical location of the region.
 The ``<region>`` string corresponds to a region where |service| deploys your cluster.

-       Each ``<region>`` document describes the region's priority in elections and the number and type of MongoDB nodes |service|
+       Each ``<region>`` object describes the region's priority in elections and the number and type of MongoDB nodes |service|
        deploys to the region.

    * - | ``replicationSpec``
        | ``.<region>``
+       | ``.analyticsNodes``
+     - number
+     - Number of :ref:`analytics nodes <analytics-nodes-overview>`
+       in the region.
+Analytics nodes are useful for handling analytic data such as reporting queries from |bic|.
+Analytics nodes are read-only, and can never become the :term:`primary`.

+   * - | ``replicationSpec``
+       | ``.<region>``
        | ``.electableNodes``
-     - integer
+     - number
      - Number of electable nodes in the region.
 Electable nodes can become the :term:`primary` and can facilitate local reads.

    * - | ``replicationSpec``
        | ``.<region>``
        | ``.priority``
-     - integer
+     - number
      - Election priority of the region.
 The highest possible priority is ``7``, which identifies the **Preferred Region** of the cluster. |service| places the :term:`primary` node in the **Preferred Region**.
-The lowest possible priority is ``0``, which identifies a read only region.
+The lowest possible priority is ``0``, which identifies a read-only region.

        You can have any number of priority ``0`` read only regions.
-       Priorities ``1`` through ``7`` are exclusive - no more than one region per cluster can be assigned a given priority.
+       Priorities ``1`` through ``7`` are exclusive: only one region per cluster can be assigned a given priority.

    * - | ``replicationSpec``
        | ``.<region>``
        | ``.readOnlyNodes``
-     - integer
+     - number
      - Number of read-only nodes in the region.
-Read-only nodes can never become the :term:`primary`, but can facilitate local-reads.
+Read-only nodes can never become the :term:`primary` member, but can facilitate local reads.

-   * - ``replicationSpec.<region>.analyticsNodes``
-     - integer
-     - The number of :ref:`analytics nodes <analytics-nodes-overview>` in the region.
-Analytics nodes are useful for handling analytic data such as reporting queries from |bic|.
-Analytics nodes are read-only, and can never become the :term:`primary`.

    * - ``replicationSpecs``
-     - array of documents
+     - array
      - Configuration for each zone in a
        :doc:`Global Cluster </global-clusters>`.
-Each document in this array represents a zone where |service| deploys nodes for your Global Cluster.
+Each object in this array represents a zone where |service| deploys nodes for your Global Cluster.

    * - | ``replicationSpecs[n]``
        | ``.id``
      - string
-     - Unique identifier of the replication document.
+     - Unique identifier of the replication object.

    * - | ``replicationSpecs[n]``
        | ``.zoneName``